knowit-solutions-cocreate/security-by-curiosity/slides/security-by-curiosity.md

 - Persistance is typically a backdoor into an IT system.
 - In general, it is any mechanism that let's the adversary to keep its foothold in the target organisation,
 - **Examples**: Custom admin access to the CRM, A rogue Office 365 account, a remote access trojan or similar.
+Publicly shared urls in sharepoint with no expiration date.

 ---
 # Action Plan (1/3) The CRM System: